 Combine the bacon mushroom mixture with the cheesy sauce.
 Add your fresh green beans.
 Top with a little more shredded cheese simply because you can, and finish off your casserole with the crispy onions.
 Bake for 25 minutes and done.

 Thanksgiving dinner can now be served.
-And all the people around the table cheered because cheesy green bean casserole lives on.
+And all the people around the table cheered because green bean casserole lives on, even for those who are gluten-free.

 More recipes for all of your holiday meal festivities!

 - For Breakfast: Kaiserschmarrn with Roasted Berries or this Crustless Zucchini Bacon Quiche

 - Appetizers: Crostini with Fig & Prosciutto or these Chili Bacon Wrapped Dates with Manchego

 - More Side Dishes to serve alongside your Gluten-Free Cheesy Green Bean Casserole: Dreamy Mashed Potatoes with Butternut Squash, Sweet & Savory Pan Roasted Brussels Sprouts, or these Easy Oven-Roasted Root Vegetables

 - Don’t forget Dessert! (who would forget?!): Chocolate Chip Brownie Cheesecake or these Apple & Pear Galettes with Pecan Streusel